Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

-We've executed 14 pytest tests, primarily focusing on data, SimpleCNN model, and app functionality.
-These tests validate data integrity, model architecture, and application behavior, ensuring robustness and accuracy.
-Regular integration helps identify and address issues promptly.
+We have run 14 pytest tests, with a primary emphasis on data, SimpleCNN model, and app functionality.
+These tests assess data integrity, model architecture, and application behavior, guaranteeing the robustness and accuracy of our system.
+The regular integration of these tests plays a crucial role in quickly identifying and addressing any potential issues, contributing to the overall reliability and performance of our project.

 ### Question 8